- I’m confused about which math sequence to take. How do I decide? What is “enough”?

 I’m thinking of taking organic (or physics) in summer school.
 I’ve heard it’s really hard and this way I can concentrate on doing well in this one course.
 What do you think?

 In general, it is best to take the core requirements at Allegheny.
 We know that our courses will prepare you well for the MCAT and for the medical school curriculum.
 There are good reasons to do otherwise, however, and they include scheduling problems resulting from overseas study, a late decision to pursue medicine, or some other extenuating circumstance.
 Fear of a challenging course, however, is not a good reason.
 An A or B in the course is only the beginning.
 The rigor of the Allegheny courses will prepare you better for dealing with the MCAT and for facing future, tougher courses – like biochemistry and pharmacology, even if it means a somewhat lower grade.

 I want to study abroad.
 Can I do this as a pre-med?

 Sure!
 But, you need to schedule carefully.
 It is important that the core courses for medicine be taken at Allegheny (or a least a U.S. institution).
-Quite a few medical schools prefer U.S. coursework and some insist upon it.
+Most medical schools prefer U.S. coursework and some insist upon it.
 Completing organic and physics in the sophomore year is one way to do this.
 Taking Physics 101 freshman year and Physics 102 in the sophomore year is possible.
 Delaying Bio 221 until spring of junior year might be helpful.
 It’s probably best to try to go abroad fall semester because the MCAT is offered in the spring and it’s preferable to take one of the spring tests if you want allopathic medicine.
 For osteopathic or dental medicine, the spring semester abroad (and a summer MCAT or DAT) would work just as well.
 Consider using all four years to complete your core coursework and apply after your senior year rather than rushing through life.
 Meet with both K. Peterson and Lucinda Morgan as soon as possible.